acemod/ACE3/docs/wiki/framework/frag-framework.md

 };
 ```

-### 1.1 Fragment count
+### 2.1 Fragment count

 `ace_frag_fragCount`

-Maximum number of fragments that the real munition would create.
-Frag count affects the chance to be hit by a fragment and maximum range a fragment may hit a unit.
+The maximum number of fragments that the real munition would create.
+Frag count affects the chance of being hit by a fragment and the maximum range in which a fragment may hit a unit.
 Frag count may be found online, inferred from similar munitions, or derived based on desired hit distance.
 For a desired distance, the frag count ($$N_{frag}$$) is given by,
 $$N_{frag} = 4\pi\cdot P_{hit,min}\cdot distance_{max}^2 = 0.02\pi\cdot distance_{max}^2$$
-where $$P_{hit,min}$$ is the configured minimum considered chance to hit of 0.5%.
-Therefore, when calculating frag count for a frag grenade with a wounding radius of 15 meters, calculating for a distancce of 80 meter may be desired instead.
+where $$P_{hit,min}$$ is 0.5%, the minimum chance to hit that is considered when generating fragments.
+Therefore, calculating the frag count for a frag grenade with a wounding radius of 15 meters, calculating for a distance of 80 meters may be desired instead.

 Dimensionless value, count of number of fragments.

-### 1.2 Metal amount
+### 2.2 Metal amount

 `ace_frag_metal`

-Amount of metal being fragmented.
+The amount of metal being fragmented.
 Generally taken as the entire weight of the warhead, though in some cases you might want to only include the fragmentation jacket or body.

 As long as the units match `ace_frag_charge`, the total mass of fragmenting metal given in any unit of mass (i.e., both use `kg`, `g`, or `lbs`).

-### 1.3 Explosives filler amount
+### 2.3 Explosives filler amount

 `ace_frag_charge`

-Mass of explosive filler in the warhead.
+The mass of explosive filler in the warhead.
 This may include any detonation/igntion charges, but usually such charges are relatively small.

 As long as the units match `ace_frag_metal`, the total mass of explosive filler given in any unit of mass (i.e., both use `kg`, `g`, or `lbs`).

-### 1.4 Gurney velocity constant
+### 2.4 Gurney velocity constant

 `ace_frag_gurney_c`

-Gurney constant for explosive force.
+The Gurney constant for explosive force.
 You can find a list of common explosive types below.
 If you can not find it here, or want more accurate numbers, just google the type of explosive and Gurney constant and you can find substantial information.
 This is **not** the detonation velocityof the explosive, do not confuse them†!

 Type            | Speed
 --------------- | --------